Disordered Eating

 Bulimia

-A secretive cycle of binge eating followed by some form of self-inducing purging, including overexercising.
+A secretive cycle of binge eating followed by some form of self-induced purging, such as overexercising and/or vomiting.

 Binge Eating Disorder

 A destructive cycle of impulsive gorging, grazing, bingeing and/or continuous eating, not in response to physical hunger.
 It is accompanied by a sense of lack of control and often guilt with shame.
-Eating is driven by emotions rather than hunger and is used as a way of coping and soothing ones self.
+Eating is driven by emotions rather than hunger and is used as a way of coping and self-soothing.

 Eating Disorders Not Otherwise Specified (EDNOS)